Petrarch |

 Palavras e frases frequentes

-addressed affection afterwards appear Avignon beauty brother called century CHAPTER charm Church Cicero close Colonna complete Court crown Dante death desire died doubt early earth Emperor English existence expressed eyes fame father friendship gave give given glory grace greater hand heart heaven honour hope hour illustrious influence Italian Italy journey King known language Latin Laura learning less letters light lived look Lord mark memory mind mountain Naples nature never night noble Parma passing passion peace perhaps Petrarch philosophy poems poet poetry Pope present princes pure reader received remained Rienzi Roman Rome says seek seems sonnets sought soul speak spirit style success sweet thee things thou thought tion trace truth turned Vaucluse verse volume whilst whole writings written youth
+addressed affection afterwards appear Avignon beauty brother called century charm Church Cicero close Colonna complete Court crown Dante death desire died doubt early earth Emperor English existence expressed eyes fame father friendship gave give given glory grace greater hand heart heaven honour hope hour illustrious influence Italian Italy journey King known language Latin Laura learning less letters light lived look Lord mark memory mind mountain Naples nature never night noble object Parma passing passion peace perhaps Petrarch poems poet poetry Pope present princes pure reader received remained Rienzi Roman Rome says seek seems solitary sonnets sought soul speak spirit style success sweet thee things thou thought tion trace truth turned Vaucluse verse volume whilst whole writings written youth